superphiz/ethstaker/README.md

 ### Call location

 Calls are currently being held on Zoom using a link provided in the agenda for each meeting (and linked by the date of the meeting below).
-We are slowly working to shift to a different platform.

 ### Call History